kitnil/awesome/README.md

 - [liferea](https://github.com/lwindolf/liferea) - Liferea (Linux Feed Reader) Official Development
 - [flatpak](https://github.com/flatpak/flatpak) - Linux application sandboxing and distribution framework (formerly xdg-app)
 - [criu](https://github.com/checkpoint-restore/criu) - Checkpoint/Restore tool
 - [libui](https://github.com/andlabs/libui) - Simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports.
+ATTENTION: THIS PROJECT IS STILL BEING DEVELOPED AND IS NOT UNMAINTAINED.
+PLEASE DO NOT ASSUME THAT JUST BECAUSE THERE HASN'T BEEN A COMMIT ON THE MASTER BRANCH IN MONTHS IT HAS BEEN ABANDONED.
+THANK YOU!
 - [cava](https://github.com/karlstav/cava) - Console-based Audio Visualizer for Alsa (MPD and Pulseaudio)
 - [netdata](https://github.com/firehol/netdata) - Get control of your servers.
 Simple.
 Effective.
 Awesome! https://my-netdata.io/
 - [the_silver_searcher](https://github.com/ggreer/the_silver_searcher) - A code-searching tool similar to ack, but faster.